-- 2 (a) Right to counsel.
-A defendant charged with a public offense has the right to self- - representation, and if indigent, has the right to court-appointed counsel if the defendant faces a substantial probability any possibility of the deprivation of liberty.
+(a) Right to counsel.
+A defendant charged with a public offense has the right to self-representation, and if indigent, has the right to court-appointed counsel if the defendant faces any possibility of the deprivation of liberty.

 (b) Capital case qualifications.
-In all cases in which counsel is appointed to represent an indigent defendant who is charged with an offense for which the punishment may be death, the court shall appoint two or more attorneys to represent such defendant and shall make a finding on the record based on the requirements set forth below that appointed counsel is proficient competent in the trial of capital cases.
+In all cases in which counsel is appointed to represent an indigent defendant who is charged with an offense for which the punishment may be death, the court shall appoint two or more attorneys to represent such defendant and shall make a finding on the record based on the requirements set forth below that appointed counsel is competent in the trial of capital cases.
 In making its determination, the court shall ensure that the experience of counsel who are under consideration for appointment have met the following minimum requirements:

-(b)(1) at least one of the appointed attorneys must have tried to verdict six felony cases within the past four years or twenty-five felony cases total;
+(b)(1) at least one of the appointed attorneys must have tried to verdict six felony cases as defense counsel within the past four years or twenty-five felony cases total, with at least six of the twenty-five felony cases being as defense counsel;

-(b)(2) at least one of the appointed attorneys must have appeared as counsel or co-counsel in a capital or a felony homicide case which was tried to a jury and which went to final verdict;
+(b)(2) at least one of the appointed attorneys must have appeared as counsel or co-counsel in a capital or a felony homicide case, representing a defendant, which was tried to a jury and which went to final verdict;

-(b)(3) at least one of the appointed attorneys must have completed or taught within the past five years an approved continuing legal education course or courses at least eight hours of which deal, in substantial part, with the trial of death penalty cases; and
+(b)(3) at least one of the appointed attorneys must have completed, in person, or taught within the past five years an approved continuing legal education course or courses at least eight hours of which deal, in substantial part, with the trial of representation of defendants in death penalty cases; and